HamzaZaidiX/Instagram-Python-Clone/README.md

 ## {Instagram-Project}

 ## Description
-This is a  personal gallery application where you display your photos for others to see.
+This is an instagram project where you ha .

 ## Development server